grundton/grain_bau/README.md

 ## Usage

 ### General Usage
-The fastes way to play would be opening up the *top_level.pd patch*.
+The fastes way to play is opening up the *top_level.pd patch*.
 It contains the graphical interface of the patch *granular_dan_bau.pd* as well as a graphical keayboard visualizer called *keyboard.pd* and a midi slider representation called *midi-fader.pd*.
+This patch contains everything for both the MIDI keyboard only version as well as the custom physical interface.
 ![alt text](images/top_level.png "Open top_level.pd")

 The button *Load all* loads up to 16 soundfiles contained in the folder *samples* into memory.
 You can choose a sample by dragging across the number box or double clicking and entering a number.